 Dr. William G. Johnson was an undergraduate psychology major in the early 1960s.
 The coursework and interactions with professors provided him with a firm foundation that set the course for graduate study and a very fulfilling career as a clinical psychologist.
 Dr. Johnson worked primarily in university medical centers as a teacher, clinical researcher, and clinician.

 As a student, at Maryland, Dr. Johnson played lacrosse, was active in student government, and worked multiple jobs to support his studies.
 For these reasons, he desires to support undergraduate psychology students so that they will be able to devote more time to their studies.

-The William G. Johnson ’63 Endowed Scholarship will provide one merit/financial-need based undergraduate scholarship for a deserving student majoring in the Department of Psychology in the College of Behavioral and Social Sciences.
+The William G. Johnson ’63 Endowed Scholarship will provide merit/financial-need based undergraduate scholarships for deserving students majoring in the Department of Psychology in the College of Behavioral and Social Sciences.
 Students must prove financial need.